firavoyage/blogging/timeln.md

 21:49

-swimming in threads(zhihu & berryberry)...end.
+surfing in threads(zhihu & berryberry)...end.

 going out of bedroom.